Atrial Flutter

 Can atrial flutter be treated?

-What are the risks of untreated atrial flutter?
+What is the goal of treating atrial flutter?

-Increased risk of stroke, heart failure, and other complications.
+Possibly, including increased risk of stroke, heart failure, and other cardiac complications.

 Can atrial flutter be prevented?